-The solstices define the beginning of two seasons, respectively the astronomical winter which begins on 21-22 December and the astronomical summer which begins on 21-22 June.
-The astronomical spring begins about 20 March and the astronomical autumn about 23 September.
-Each astronomical season lasts three months.
+The solstices define the beginning of two seasons, respectively the astronomical winter which begins around 20-22 December depending on the year, and the astronomical summer which begins around 20-22 June.
+The astronomical spring begins around 19-21 March and the astronomical autumn around 21-24 September.
+Each astronomical season lasts three months, with a variable number of days.